Making improvements to your rented home

 build a conservatory

 Always check what your tenancy agreement says about improvements.
-You may need permission for smaller changes too.
+You might need permission for smaller changes too.

 Decorating

-You don't usually need your landlord's permission to decorate your home but you'll probably have to pay for the materials.
+You do not usually need your landlord's permission to decorate your home.
+You might have to pay for the materials.